Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: Numerical Evaluation of Tree Networks

-This set of state-of-the art bounding techniques is then compared to our new analytic combinatorics based PMOO using two variants: The first, again based on Equation~\eqref{eq:bound}, is called ``PMOO-AC: General Bound'' in this example.
+In our first numerical evaluation, we calculate stochastic delay bounds for a standard example in network calculus when PMOO effects shall be illustrated: the interleaved tandem network in Figures~\ref{fig:toy}.
+These are compared to simulation results.
+The ``standard bound'' consists of the minimum of the state-of-the-art techniques described in Section~\ref{subsec:sota-analysis}.
+They are then compared to our new analytic combinatorics based PMOO using two variants: The first, again based on Equation~\eqref{eq:bound}, is called ``PMOO-AC: General Bound'' in this example.
 The second, ``PMOO-AC: Explicit Bound'' exploits that we choose all parameters such that the residual rates are distinct.
 Therefore, we can apply Equation~\eqref{eq:sing1}.
-In addition, we also provide simulation results with respective confidence bands, i.e. pointwise Clopper–Pearson confidence intervals (CI), in order to see how the bounds relate to the empirical violation probability.
+In addition, we provide simulation results with respective pointwise 95\%-confidence bands that are based on order statistics of a binomially distributed sample \cite{HM11} to see how the bounds relate to the empirical delay.
 The results are provided in Figure~\ref{fig:interleaved-tandem-results}.

-We observe that, while both PMOO-AC bounds lead to quite similar results, they both outperform the standard bound significantly.
-For example, for a delay of 20, under the Weibull distribution, the bound on the delay's violation probability is improved by more than two orders of magnitude.
-Regarding the delay bound, improvement is, of course, less pronounced, yet still substantial.
-Considering, e.g. a violation probability of $10^{-3}$, the delay bound is improved by more that 40\%.
+We observe that, while the PMOO-AC bounds lead to quite similar results, they both outperform the standard bound significantly.
+For example, for a delay violation probability of $10^{-3}$, the delay bound is improved from 28 to 18, and for a violation probability of $10^{-7}$, from 45 to 31.
+These examples indicate an improvement of more than 35\%.

-These positive results are mainly caused by the fact that our unleashed PMOO analysis is able to provide bounds without introducing any method-pertinent dependencies.
+These positive results are mainly caused by the fact that the PMOO analysis is able to provide bounds without introducing any method-pertinent dependencies.
 The standard bound, in contrast, suffers from such a dependency in the calculation and, consequently, needs to apply Hölder's inequality.
 Furthermore, it also potentially loses accuracy due to the sequencing penalty.

-In comparison, we see that the gap between simulation results and bounds is considerably reduced and the decay rate of the simulations is captured well (getting closer to single-node results again).
+In addition, we see that the gap between simulation results and bounds is considerably reduced and the scaling of the delay in the simulations is captured well (getting closer to single-node results again).
 Recalling that Figure~\ref{fig:interleaved-tandem-intro-again} without the new bounds has been used in Section~\ref{sec:intro} to illustrate that the known SNC gap will widen too much, we now provide a new prospect for this again.